Skip to Main Content

 Copyright

 Use of copyrighted works requires permission from the copyright owner unless one of the exceptions in the Copyright Act applies.
-The Act contains exceptions that might apply, with “fair dealing” being an important provision within an educational context.
+The Act contains exceptions that might apply, with “Fair Dealing” being an important provision within an educational context.
 If you want to copy/reuse a work and share it publicly, options include:

 • Using Creative Commons, open licensed and public domain works